-- Sorting is a core database operation with numerous applications: - An SQL query may explicitly request sorted output:

-SELECT A, B, C FROM R ORDER BY A

-- Bulk-loading a B+-tree pre-supposes sorted data. - Duplicate elimination is particularly easy over sorted input: SELECT DISTINCT A, B, C FROM R - Some database operators rely on their input files being already sorted (some of which we will see later in this course such as sort-merge join). - How can we sort a file that exceeds the available main memory size by far (let alone the available buffer manager space)?
+- Sorting is a core database operation with numerous applications: - An SQL query may explicitly request sorted output: - > SELECT A,B,C FROM R ORDER BY A - Bulk-loading a B+-tree pre-supposes sorted data. - Duplicate elimination is particularly easy over sorted input: - > SELECT DISTINCT A,B,C FROM R - Some database operators rely on their input files being already sorted (some of which we will see later in this course such as sortmerge join). - There is an interesting competition http://sortbenchmark.org/ - How can we sort a file that exceeds the available main memory size by far (let alone the available buffer manager space)?